-Use of prenatal samples is not recommended for assessing the methylation profiles.
-The results of methylation-specific probes tested on chorionic villi samples (CVS) and amniotic fluid samples might not reflect the actual epigenetic constitution of the fetus (Beygo et al. 2023, Eggerman et al. 2015 and Paganini et al. 2015).-Furthermore, Paganini et al. demonstrated that the rate at which the imprinting is set may differ between, and even within, loci.
+MRC Holland has not validated the ME030 probemix for both copy number analysis and methylation analysis on prenatal samples.
+Therefore, it is not recommended to use such samples with this probemix.
+The results of methylation-specific probes tested on chorionic villi samples (CVS) and amniotic fluid samples might not reflect the actual epigenetic constitution of the fetus (Beygo et al. 2023, Eggerman et al. 2015 and Paganini et al. 2015).
+Furthermore, Paganini et al. demonstrated that the rate at which the imprinting is set may differ between, and even within, loci.
 Paganini et al. also showed that methylation profiles in CVS can vary after culturing in a locus-specific manner.
 In addition, Gede LB et al. showed that methylation ratios in uncultured amniotic fluid are different and more variable than ratios obtained in blood samples.
 Furthermore, the uncertainty regarding timing of abnormal methylation and the mosaic nature of the syndromes complicates the interpretation of the results obtained on prenatal samples (Gede LB et al. 2016).